Jeyni/xdg-python/README.md

 bang-xdg
 ========
-A reusable xdg library for a Python 3 desktop environment named "bang".
+A reusable xdg library for a Python 3 desktop environment named "bang" (Now in [Ruby](https://github.com/banana-man/bang-desktop))

 __WARNING:__
-This is under heavy development and not ready for production use.
-Also because of the specific nature of the library, standards will be implemented as needed.
-As a consequence all standards may not be implemented.
+This is was under heavy development and abandoned.
+Some parts may be reused but it's still not ready for production use out of the box.
+Also because of the specific nature of the library, standards were implemented as needed.
+As a consequence all standards were not implemented.
+HINT: `bang.xdg.trash` works really well.

 __LICENSE:__